solana-labs/solana-web3.js/packages/codecs-data-structures/README.md

 Whilst we do not have such powerful enums in JavaScript, we can emulate them in TypeScript using a union of objects such that each object is differentiated by a specific field. **We call this a data enum**.

 We use a special field named `__kind` to distinguish between the different variants of a data enum.
-Additionally, since all variants are objects, we use a `fields` property to wrap the array of tuple variants.
+Additionally, since all variants are objects, we can use a `fields` property to wrap the array of tuple variants.
 Here is an example.

 ```ts
 type Message =